 - To protect your child from the sun, try to stay in the shade, especially between 10 am and 4 pm.
 Use a broad spectrum (UVA and UVB protection) sunscreen with an SPF of at least 15.
-Cover him or her up with a broad brimmed hat, long sleeves and pants, and sunglasses with UV protection. - Use a "pea-size" amount of toothpaste (with flouride) when brushing your child's teeth. - Don't smoke!
-Talk with your doctor or contact your Health Education Department if you would like to quit smoking. - Children under age 2 should not watch
+Cover him or her up with a broad brimmed hat, long sleeves and pants, and sunglasses with UV protection. - Once your child turns 2, use a "pea-size" amount of toothpaste (with flouride) when brushing your child's teeth.

-TV or videos.
+- Don't smoke!
+Talk with your doctor or contact your Health Education Department if you would like to quit smoking. - Children under age 2 should not watch TV or videos.
 Too much TV may negatively affect early brain development.